How to run a festival for women in action films

-The Artemis Women in Action Film Festival wrapped up its fourth edition at the weekend.
-Since 2015 the event has been shining a spotlight on action heroines, both in narrative films and real life documentaries, from swordswomen and Samurai warriors to WWII airforce pilots and suffragettes, as well as the stuntwomen who double for Hollywood’s biggest stars.
+The wrapped up its fourth edition at the weekend.
+Since 2015 the Artemis Women in Action Film Festival has been shining a spotlight on action heroines, both in narrative films and real life documentaries, from swordswomen and Samurai warriors to WWII airforce pilots and suffragettes, as well as the stuntwomen who double for Hollywood’s biggest stars.

 Over the years honourees have included Linda Hamilton for portraying the iconic Sarah Connor in 1991’s Terminator 2, Paul Feig, director of Bridesmaids and the all-female Ghostbusters for showing women in strong, empowered roles at a time when they were considered unmarketable, and Tom Cruise, who has championed women in action roles in Knight and Day and the Mission Impossible franchise.

-At this year’s edition presenters of the awards were practically a who’s who of the stunt world, with car hit specialist Tammie Baird, Tarantino favourite Zoe Bell, and Heidi Moneymaker, stuntdouble for Scarlett Johansson among others.
+At 2018’s edition presenters of the awards were practically a who’s who of the stunt world, with car hit specialist Tammie Baird, Tarantino favourite Zoe Bell, and Heidi Moneymaker, stuntdouble for Scarlett Johansson among others.

 The awards included best actress, which went to Georgina Philipps for playing a pickpocket in the thriller Devil Sits On Both Shoulders, best feature to horror flick Virgin Cheerleaders in Chains, and best short documentary to martial arts film Fight Like A Girl.